Part 2: Alternative Treatments and Disability

 • Hyperbaric Oxygen Chamber – placing people in a chamber and exposing them to pure oxygen.
 It has been used successfully for decompression sickness, a hazard of scuba diving.

 This is by no means an all-inclusive list.
-People with disabilities often arrive at a point in life where, unfortunately, traditional or conventional medicine is no longer helpful.
+People with disabilities often arrive at a point in life where, unfortunately, traditional medicine is no longer helpful.
 Therefore, they seek out complementary or alternative medicine and treatments.
 There is nothing wrong with that, but one should be careful.
-In the world of alternative medicine and treatments there are some people who would take advantage of someone who is vulnerable and willing to pay for anything that could help.
+In the world of alternative medicine and treatments, some people would take advantage of someone vulnerable and willing to pay for anything that could help.
 Do the research.
 Talk to people.
 Make sure you know who you’re going to and what you’re getting into before putting money down.
 If you feel skeptical then perhaps that is a sign to pull back and take more time before making a decision.

 At Disability Credit Canada, we have helped thousands of Canadians receive disability tax credit from the Canada Revenue Agency.